Economic uncertainty, high inflation rates, and chatter about a recession changes how consumers and businesses spend their money.

 To analyze your specific content and site structure, utilize Content Types — a trended view of information that is unique to seoClarity.
-This view makes it easy to see specifically where traffic has changed (i.e. dropped off).
+This view makes it easy to see specifically where traffic has dropped off.

 This filter groups results into the Content Type categories that you’ve created, which shows you what groups of pages have seen a change.

 Note: If you don’t have Content Types set up, do so now!
-It’s a simple process and can be set-up on the fly!
 This grouping will show you insights that are meaningful to you based on categories that you’ve set up that are relevant to your industry.
 If you’re unsure how, your Client Success Manager can assist you.

 (Change in impressions and clicks in the Content Types view.)

-From the above, we know which page types are performing well, and which have taken a hit over the designated time period.
-These insights should be used to formulate your SEO action plan in times like this.
-The traffic changes based on Content Type shows you which areas of your site your users still find useful, and which they deem no longer relevant in the current, ambiguous times.
+From the above, we know which page types are performing well and which have are not over the designated time period.
+These insights allow you to formulate your SEO action plan in uncertain times.